They Quit Relying Upon God 2 Chr. 16: 7 CLICK TITLE FOR AUDIO

 For Jehoshaphat, it was an agreement with the ungodly – 2 Chr 19:2 – Jehoshaphat was a very good king [2 Chr 17:3-4].
 But he joined affinity with Ahab [2 Chr 18:1], meaning he married Ahab’s sister.
 Without going into a lot of detail, these two kings tried to reunite Israel and Judah.
 So, when Ahab wined and dined Jehoshaphat [2 Chr 18:2], Jehoshaphat agreed to help Ahab try to recover Ramothgilead.
 He was nearly killed in this attempt and Ahab was killed [2 Chr 18:31-34].
 How foolish of Jehoshaphat.
 Notice that when Moab, Ammon and Mt.
 Seir attacked Judah, Jehoshaphat sought the Lord and the Lord helped him [2 Chr 20].
 Nevertheless, he still remained united with Israel [2 Chr 20:36-37].
 Thus, the Lord destroyed what they tried to do together.
 You and I cannot make these kinds of agreements with the ungodly [2 Cor 6:14-18].
 We are to come out from among them and be separate.

 For Joash, it was listening to the wrong counsel – 2 Chr 24:16-22 – Joash was only seven years old when he came to the throne [2 Chr 24:1].
 And as long as Jehoiada the priest was alive, Joash did right in the sight of the Lord [2 Chr 24:2].
 He ordered that the temple be repaired after the sons of Athaliah had broken up the house of God [2 Chr 24:6-7].
-But when Jehoiada died, the princes made obeisance to the king and he was persuaded by them to leave the house of the Lord.
-You’d better stay in the “house of God” with God’s people and not get flattered by the world’s folks into following them.
+But when Jehoiada died, the princes made obeisance to the king.
+And they persuaded him to leave the house of the Lord.
+You’d better stay in the “house of God” with God’s people.
+Don’t let the world’s folks flatter you into following them.
 They will cause you to quit relying upon the Lord.

 For Uzziah, it was relying upon his own strength and resources – 2 Chr 26:16 – Uzziah started out to be a great king [2 Chr 26:4-5].
 God helped him [2 Chr 26:7].
 After victories against his enemies, he “strengthened himself exceedingly,” [2 Chr 26:8].
 He built up his army, he improved his defenses, and he invented better artillery and ordnance [2 Chr 26:9-15].
 It was his reliance upon his strength that caused him to lift up his heart to his destruction.
 You’d better seek God’s grace for your strength [2 Cor 12:9-10].
 Self-reliance will be your downfall.